Ötztaler Urweg E2 Oetz - Niederthai

 Waldcafe StuböbeleSafety information

-Moderate mountain trail; for sure-footed and experienced hikers.
-Good physical condition, mountain experience & mountain equipment (see notice equipment) necessary.
-Please pay attention to the current weather reportTips and suggestions
+Moderately difficult mountain path; suitable for sure-footed and experienced mountain hikers; good physical condition, mountain experience, and mountain equipment (see under equipment) are necessary.
+Please pay attention to the current weather report.

-Did you know that…... the "Ice Cellar" of Habichen was still used as a refrigerator to store perishable food until the 1960s because of its ice cold air streams coming from the underground.
+...that the “ice cellar” of Habichen was used as a refrigerator to store perishable food until the 1960s due to its cold underground air currents?

 Public transport